K0K0SHA/project_WPA3-PSK_hack/README.md

   apt-cache search aircrack

 # other package managers
-  I don't know much about these, but if you're using pacman, yum, flatpak, snap, brew, rpm, or whatever else may be out there, just know that I run apt on my system.
+  If you're using pacman, yum, flatpak, snap, brew, rpm, or whatever else may be out there...
   As long as your package manager can install the required package, then you're good.
 If not, Google the issue and post about it on the forums and here.
+Please remember that cloning from GitHub is the recommended installation for this lab, and not the package manager.

 # Windows
   It's very hard to try using Windows to hack.
 You should just install a Linux distro instead.